folio-org/folio-org.github.io/source-code/index.md

   -- Sample Ansible playbook and roles for FOLIO (and Vagrant).
   Get a FOLIO installation up and running quickly.
   Read the docs there, and follow to build the boxes.
-  The current built boxes are also avaliable to download from [HashiCorp Atlas](https://atlas.hashicorp.com/folio).
+  The current built boxes are also available to download from [HashiCorp Atlas](https://atlas.hashicorp.com/folio).

 - [cql2pgjson-java](https://github.com/folio-org/cql2pgjson-java)